Turing degree spectra of differentially closed fields: Introduction

 Differential fields arose originally in work of Ritt examining algebraic differential equations on manifolds over the complex numbers.
 Subsequent work by Ritt, Kolchin and others brought this study into the realm of algebra, where numerous parallels appeared with algebraic geometry.
 The topic first intersected with model theory in the mid-twentieth century, in work of Abraham Robinson, and logicians soon discovered the theories of differential fields and of differentially closed fields to have properties which had been considered in the abstract, but had not previously been known to hold for any everyday theories in mathematics.
 It was the model theorists who provided the definitive resolution to the question of differential closure, several variations of which had previously been developed in differential algebra.
 In 1974, Harrington proved the existence of computable differentially closed fields, making the notion more concrete, although our grasp of this topic remains more tenuous than our understanding of algebraic closures in field theory.

-In this article, we offer an analysis of the complexity of countable differentially closed fields of characteristic $0$.
+In this article, we offer an analysis of the complexity of countable models of \DCF0, the theory of differentially closed fields of characteristic $0$.
 This work requires a solid background in differential algebra, in model theory, and in effective mathematics.
-Ultimately we will characterize the spectra of countable models of \DCF0 (the theory of differentially closed fields of characteristic $0$) as exactly the preimages, under the jump operation, of spectra of automorphically nontrivial countable graphs; or, equivalently, as exactly those spectra of such graphs which are closed under a simple equivalence relation on Turing degrees.
+Ultimately we will characterize the spectra of countable models of \DCF0 as exactly the preimages, under the jump operation, of spectra of automorphically nontrivial countable graphs; or, equivalently, as exactly those spectra of such graphs which are closed under a simple equivalence relation on Turing degrees.
 To do so, we show that spectra of differentially closed fields have certain complexity properties, which are not known to hold of any other standard class of mathematical structures: every low differentially closed field of characteristic $0$ is isomorphic to a computable one, whereas every nonlow degree computes a differentially closed field which has no computable copy.
 Indeed we will present a substantial class of fairly complex spectra that can all be realized by models of \DCF0, including spectra with arbitrary proper $\alpha$-th jump degrees, for every computable nonzero ordinal $\alpha$.
 To explain what these results mean, we begin immediately with the necessary background.
 For supplemental information on computability theory, \cite{S87} is a standard source, while for more detail about model theory and differential fields, we suggest \cite{M06}, \cite{P02}, or the earlier \cite{S72}.